 Finished Size Wrap 74” wide by 38.5” tall

-First st: Ch 2 (does not count as a st), insert hook in 2nd ch from hook, yarn over and pull up a loop.
-Insert hook into next stitch, yarn over and pull up a loop.
+First st: insert hook in 2nd ch from hook, yarn over and pull up a loop.
+Insert hook into next chain/stitch, yarn over and pull up a loop.
 Yarn over and draw through all 3 loops on the hook.

-Next st: Insert hook into horizontal bar (in middle of stitch) from top to bottom (not through the stitch), yarn over and pull up a loop.
-Insert hook into next st, yarn over and pull up a loop.
+Next st: *Insert hook into horizontal bar (in middle of stitch) from top to bottom (not through the stitch), yarn over and pull up a loop.
+Insert hook into next ch/st, yarn over and pull up a loop.
 Yarn over and draw through all 3 loops on the hook.
+Repeat from * to the end of the row.

 –Pattern is customizable to any size.
 To make the wrap larger or smaller add or subtract rows to your desired length.
 To make the wrap longer or shorter, add or subtract chains in the beginning in a multiple of 16.
 It will change the length by 3.5”.
 Any change made to the original pattern will also change the yarn amount needed.